 - Fear of a global economic slowdown

 There were some more triggers for other market drops.
 It includes the freakish circumstances like the early 2018 ‘Volmaggedon’ volatility eruption and the ‘flash crash’ in the year 2010.
-Also, it must be noted that the Brexit referendum brought in by the UK in mid 2016 registered in the US markets as a relatively short lived and limited blip.
-During the same, most of the public of the United Kingdom voted in favour of leaving the European Union.
+Also, it must be noted that the Brexit referendum brought in by the UK in mid-2016 registered in the US markets as a relatively short-lived and limited blip.
+During the same, most of the public of the United Kingdom voted in favor of leaving the European Union.
 Finally, a sharp rise was observed around the end of 2016 into 2017.
 This was a time when the stock market took it in stride as the Federal Reserve began to lift up interest rates intensely.